SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

-In fact, all the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries --- are value types, and are implemented as structures behind the scenes.
+In fact, all the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries --- are value types, and are implemented as structures.

 All structures are value types in Swift.
 This means that any structure instances you create ---